boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | Verilog Args File | 2

 ### How many files in a repository per language?

+// TODO the number here should match IE tables should have the same length, janet is missing for example

 An extension of the above, but averaged over however many files are in each language per repository.
 So for projects that contain java, how many java files exist in that project, and on average for all projects how many files is that?